 To keep an eye on the health of your network and diagnose problems that crop up, an essential activity is network traffic monitoring: monitoring and analyzing your traffic to know your network performance and which traffic is consuming your bandwidth.

 Why use a network traffic monitor tool?
 Your ISP promises to provide you with a reliable pipe to the Internet of a certain volume; your chosen network hardware install is designed to provide a particular level of service within your facility.
 Are you getting your expected bandwidth and availability, or is something failing to deliver?
 Is unexpected traffic consuming the bandwidth that you are getting?

 Which bandwidth monitoring software is right for you?
-There are several considerations.
+There are several considerations when performing a network monitoring tools comparison.
 One factor is what monitoring technologies your installed hardware supports (eg, do they support SNMP?
 NetFlow? sFlow?).
 One is the size and complexity of your network; a simple tool that’s a great fit for a small office is completely inadequate for a large sophisticated network.
 Here we’ll look at the most popular and feature-rich free bandwidth monitoring tools.